 Countries View: A view similar to the main view, but showing data per country.
 Usually NGIs map to countries, but there are several NGIs with more than one country (e.g. NGI_IBERGRID), and NGIs which are a subset of a country (e.g. CERN).
 New geographical graphs will plot data in map based diagrams.

 OSG View: A view for the OSG (Open Science Grid) sites.
 OSG is an e-infrastructure in the United States with more than 100 sites.
 OSG sites are included in the WLCG report, which is important for organizations external to EGI.
-This view allows OSG staff to check the accounting that is used in the report.
+This view allows OSG staff to check the usage of resources.
 This view will be also cloud compatible.

 VO_Discipline View: A view that provides accounting data per VO scientific disciplines defined by EGI.
 This view will be updated with the new scientific disciplines classification.